 Art Museum Attendant Skills & Competencies

-The position also requires one to be alert and physically active as standing all day or walking from gallery to gallery is part of the job.
-Also having the ability to respond quickly to any emergencies that may arise is also necessary.
+- Physical and mental stamina: You can stay alert and physically active, as standing all day or walking from gallery to gallery is part of the job.

 How to Get the Job

 Many art museums post jobs on their websites.
 The New York Foundation for the Arts (NYFA) posts museum jobs.
 Also, search online job postings for museums in your area.
 Depending on the museum, you may be requested to apply directly on the site, which may include uploading your cover letter and resume, and answering additional questions.
 For example, Fraunces Tavern Museum provides a job opportunity that includes online directions for applicants.

 Organizations such as the American Alliance of Museums (AAM) offer career assistance, such as job postings, network building, and career development.
 The American Institute for Conservation (AIC) provides its members with career advancement resources as well as opportunities to connect with others in the industry.

 Comparing Similar Jobs

 People interested in working as an art museum attendant may also want to consider the following careers, along with the median annual salary: